r3mnan7/learn-react/README.md

 ### Prop Passing

-Remember whenever I do this thing:
+Remember whenever I do prop passing like this:

 ```
 function SkillList() {